Time Travel – Is it possible?

 We have seen Tamil movies like “24” and “Indru Netru Naalai” which uses time travel concept as their main plotline.
-But the way time travel is portrayed in these movies is not possible.
-In order to know why that portrayal is wrong, we need to know a little bit of thermodynamics
+But the way they portray time travel in these movies is not possible.
+To know why that portrayal is wrong, we need to know a little of thermodynamics.

 First Law of Thermodynamics

 The first law of thermodynamics tells us we cannot create energy, we can only transform it from one form to another.

 For example, we convert the heat energy from the burning of coal to produce electricity.
 This law will help us in understanding that the time travel concept shown in “Indru Netru Naalai” movie is not possible.

 In that movie, they will show the protagonist to move, travel through time and meet his former self creating energy which violates the above-said law.

 We use energy to work.
 When we do so there is some amount of energy that becomes wasted.
 So it means that if we try to reverse the work that was done, we would not be able to regain those wasted energies, thus making it impossible to reverse the work done.